RPiks/pico-hf-oscillator/README.md

 # *NO* additional hardware
 The DCO provides the output signal on the GPIO pin.
-However if you want to transmit the signal, you should calculate and provide a lowpass filter of appropriate frequancy.
-Please also figure out whether you possess rights to emit radio frequency energy on desired frequancy.
+However if you want to transmit the signal, you should calculate and provide a lowpass filter of appropriate frequency.
+Please also figure out whether you possess rights to emit radio frequency energy on desired frequency.

 # Dual-core
 The DCO uses extensively the secodary core of the pico.
 The first one is for